mcaliman/mcaliman.github.io/_posts/en/programming/2016-01-13-state-pattern-java-examples.md

 Some information on this pattern.

-It is a behavioural design pattern (Behavioural patterns provide solutions to the most common types of interaction between objects)
+It is a behavioral design pattern (behavioral patterns provide solutions to the most common types of interaction between objects).

-It is used when an object must change its behaviour (at **run-time**) according to its internal state.
+It is used when an object must change its behavior (at **run-time**) according to its internal state.

 Avoid using **if-else** conditional block sequences ( [AntiIF Campaign](http://antiifcampaign.com/) )